Moju Chowdhury Hat

 Moju Chowdhury Hat (মজু চৌধুরীর হাট) is a market village and tourist center in Charramani Mohan Union of Lakshmipur Sadar Upazila in southeastern Bangladesh.
-According to Banglapedia, the sluice gate on Lakshmipur Khal (canal) is a tourist attraction and an transport hub in southeastern Bangladesh, with over 10,000 travelling passengers per day.
+According to Banglapedia, the sluice gate on Lakshmipur Khal (canal) is a tourist attraction and a transport hub in southeastern Bangladesh, with over 10,000 travelling passengers per day.

 Geography

-The village is situated on the north bank of Lakshmipur Khal near where it meets the Meghna River.
+The village is on the north bank of Lakshmipur Khal near where it meets the Meghna River.

 Transport

 National highway N809 is interrupted at Moju Chowdhury Hat by the Meghna River.
 The village is the southern terminus of the northern segment of the highway, which connects to Laksmipur, about 11 km away.

 There is a ferry ghat (terminal) at Moju Chowdhury Hat.
 In 2011, The Daily Star reported that unsafe vessels sail the dangerous waters of the Meghna from the village.